THE CONVERGENCE

 Every major wisdom tradition, without exception, teaches some version of "examine your own mind."

 Christianity calls it examination of conscience — reviewing your inner life not to wallow in guilt but to grow.
 Islam calls it muhasabah, daily self-accounting in light of divine guidance.
-Buddhism built an entire contemplative technology around it: mindfulness is precisely the practice of observing your mental operations with clarity and without reactivity.
-Secular philosophy from Socrates through the Enlightenment has placed self-reflection at the center of human development.
+Buddhism built an entire contemplative technology around it: mindfulness is precisely the practice of observing your own mental operations with clarity and without reactivity.
+Secular philosophy from Socrates through the Enlightenment placed self-reflection at the center of human development.
 The Stoics made it a daily discipline.

 These traditions disagree about nearly everything else.
 They converge here.